Black Friday & Holiday Marketing: 12 High Impact eCommerce Strategies to Start Preparing Now

 Make sure your site is working and functioning its best, start building up your email list, and plan the promotions that will attract – and convert – the masses in November and December.

 Ready to start tackling the holidays?
 Keep reading to discover our strategies to take your Black Friday and holiday marketing to the next level.

 12 High-Impact Black Friday & Holiday Marketing Strategies

 1. Build Custom Holiday Gift Guide Category Pages

 The majority of shoppers between November and December are looking for gifts for friends, family, and maybe themselves too.
 Make this shopping experience a breeze for your customers by creating pages dedicated to different types of gifts.
-Categorize these based on who the gift is for, their interests, and the cost, and then promote them throughout banners on your site and in your navigation.
+Categorize these based on who the gift is for, their interests, and the cost, and then promote them through banners on your site and in your navigation.

 Try these, for example: